Hash Generator Online | MD5, SHA-256 and SHA-512 Checksums

 Cryptographic Hashes (Brief)

-A cryptographic hash maps arbitrary data to a fixed-length digest and is one-way (preimage-resistant).
+A cryptographic hash maps arbitrary input bytes to a fixed-length digest and is designed to be one-way.

-Desirable properties include determinism, collision resistance, and the avalanche effect (small input changes → large digest changes).
+Useful properties include determinism, collision resistance, and the avalanche effect: small input changes create very different digests.

 Frequently Asked Questions